 Barcelona passing triangles: The triangle was on display in the Champions League final, not the musical instrument or the triangles that George bought in that Seinfeld episode, but the passing triangles Barcelona constantly deploy with ease.
 These triangles were the ones where there’s always a soccer player supporting another soccer player everywhere on the pitch.
 Everywhere the soccer ball moves there’s a triangle of supporting players – always at least three players nearby who want the ball and know what they want to do with it when they get it.

 As Slate said so perfectly, ” In order to get in position for these short passes, the members of FC Barcelona gather and re-gather in small triangular formations around their opponents.”

-Barcelona where on their heels for the first few minutes, but Etoo’s wonderful feint and near post finish lifted the clubs spirit and gave them confidence.
-However, I think Barcelona’s skill and magic on the ball would have shown through in the end either way.
+Barcelona were on their heels for the first few minutes, but Etoo’s wonderful feint and near post finish lifted the clubs spirit and gave them confidence.
+However, I think Barcelona’s skill and magic on the soccer ball would have shown through in the end either way.
 The momentum shift though was dramatic.